EnglishEnglish

 • Game drives

-• Navigation and tracking
+• Navigation and search for clues

-• Overnight camping in the wilderness
+• Overnight in the wilderness

-• Theory lectures with Powerpoint presentations
+• Theory talks with PowerPoint presentations

-Who should do this course?
+Who should take this course?

 • People with a sense of adventure who are looking for more than just a typical backpacking experience

-• Aspiring guides
+• Prospective guides

 • Qualifications: